-Ann E. Berman AGE: 67 Retired advisor to the President of Harvard University.
-Ms. Berman is also a director of Eaton Vance Corporation and Cantel Medical Corp.
-DIRECTOR SINCE: 2006 EXPERIENCE: Ms. Berman's experience, including having served as Vice President of Finance and Chief Financial Officer of Harvard University, has provided her with a deep knowledge of the complex financial issues faced by large institutions such as Loews.
+Ann E. Berman

+Retired advisor to the President of Harvard University.
+Ms. Berman is also a director of Cantel Medical Corp and was a director of Eaton Vance Corporation from 2006 to 2021.

+EXPERIENCE: Ms. Berman's experience, including having served as Vice President of Finance and Chief Financial Officer of Harvard University, has provided her with a deep knowledge of the complex financial issues faced by large institutions such as Loews.
 In addition, her past service on the board of the Harvard Management Company, which oversees the management of Harvard's endowment, gives her extensive experience in dealing with large and diverse investment portfolios such as those maintained by Loews and its subsidiaries.
 This knowledge and experience are valuable to our Board and qualifies her to serve as one of the two financial experts on our Board's Audit Committee.

+Joseph L. Bower

+AGE:

-Joseph L. Bower AGE: 81 DIRECTOR SINCE: 2001 A faculty member of Harvard Business School since 1963, Professor Bower has been the Donald K. David Professor Emeritus of Business Administration since 2014.
-Professor Bower is also a director of Anika Therapeutics, Inc. and New America High Income Fund, Inc. EXPERIENCE: Professor Bower served as a Professor of Business Administration for over 55 years.
+A faculty member of Harvard Business School since 1963, Professor Bower has been the Donald K. David Professor Emeritus of Business Administration since 2014.
+Professor Bower is also a director of Anika Therapeutics, Inc. and New America High Income Fund, Inc.

+EXPERIENCE: Professor Bower served as a Professor of Business Administration for over 55 years.
 For many years his scholarship has had a particular emphasis on corporate management, organization and leadership.
 His study and knowledge in this area serve to enhance our Board's ability to fulfill its oversight responsibility with respect to Loews's management.